wso2/apk/README.md

 ## Issue management
 We use GitHub to track all of our bugs and feature requests.
 Each issue we track has a variety of metadata:
 - **Epic**.
-An epic represents a feature area for APK as a whole.
+An epic represents a feature area for Kubernetes Gateway as a whole.
 Epics are fairly broad in scope and are basically product-level things.Each issue is ultimately part of an epic.
 - **Milestone**.
 Each issue is assigned a milestone.
 This is 0.1, 0.2, ..., or 'Nebulous Future'.
 The milestone indicates when we think the issue should get addressed.
 - **Priority**.
 Each issue has a priority which is represented by the column in the [Prioritization]() project.
 Priority can be one of P1, P2, or >P2.
 The priority indicates how important it is to address the issue within the milestone.
 P1 says that themilestone cannot be considered achieved if the issue isn't resolved.